 Pick-up at the farm process:

-- Come to the farm whenever you want
+- Come to the farm whenever you want.

 - If you purchase other items while at the farm, use the sales slip to identify the other items and put the

-We test our milk once a week for e coli 0157, salmonella, listeria, campylobacteria, and bacterial plate counts.
+We test our milk once a week for e-coli 0157, salmonella, listeria, campylobacteria, and bacterial plate counts.
 Since 2005, we have only had one bad result approximately 7 years ago for the bacterial plate count.
 We threw out all of the milk and found the problem to be that the hot water setting had a malfunction.

-- We clean all of the cow udders with DIY dishwashing liquid (made from Borax, water, and natural handsoap)
+- We clean all of the cow udders with DIY dish-washing liquid (made from Borax, water, and natural handsoap)

 - We sanitize the system with hot water (160 degrees F – 180 degrees F) prior to each milking.

 - We filter the milk prior to bottling.